huysmana/huysmana.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
     I have tagged various avian species for studies of habitat selection and migration.
 On the left, a long-tailed jaeger, photo by Kate Persons.
 Middle, a barn owl, photo by Nicole Jean Hill.
-Left, an eastern meadowlark, photo by Allison Huysman.
+Right, an eastern meadowlark, photo by Allison Huysman.
 </div>

 I published the results of these analyses in Ornithological Applications, Ecosphere, and Ecology and Evolution.
 In my doctoral research at the University of Maryland, I am combining diet analyses from DNA metabarcoding with GPS tracking data from cavity-nesting birds.
 My research will reveal how the movements of eastern bluebirds and tree swallows affect their diets and potential to provide pest control services.